Does landlord insurance cover looting during riots and civil unrest?

 What if my rental property was vacant during the looting?

-Coverage may be limited if the property was vacant for 30+ days without additional vacant property insurance.
+Coverage may be limited or excluded if the property was vacant for 30 or more consecutive days without a vacant property endorsement.
+Check with your insurer to confirm where you stand.

 Download your free resource